What to Plant in January-Zones 1-10

 What to Plant in January

-If you live in an area with frost, you can always plant indoors and move your stuff outdoors as the season warms up.
-I highly recommend these for seedlings: CowPots and Organic Seedling Soil; this way, you can plant your seeds and place the CowPots in your garden when the temperatures are correct.
-Where I buy my garden seeds: SeedsNow
+If you live in an area with frost, you can always plant indoors and move your stuff outdoors as the season temperatures warm up.
+I highly recommend CowPots and Organic Seedling Soil for seedlings.
+This way, you can plant your seeds and place the CowPots in your garden when the temperatures are correct.

-It’s been harder to determine the time to plant outside the last few years because the weather has changed, unlike any time in history.
+It has been harder to determine the optimal time to plant outside over the last few years because the weather has changed, unlike at any other time in history.
 I believe regular planting zone times will have to be changed very soon due to the uncertainty of the weather.
+We’ve been having temps in the mid 60’s for much of December here in Utah.
+Records have been set for high daily temperatures multiple times during the month.

 What to Plant in January